zzj-bj/SCHISM_Z/docs/ini.md

 ## [Training]
 Configures training parameters.

-- Batch Size (`batch_size`), Validation Split (`val_split`), and Epochs (`epochs`): these parameters should be carefully adjusted based on your dataset and hardware constraints.
+- Batch Size (`batch_size`), Validation Split (`val_split`), and Epochs (`epochs`): These parameters should be carefully adjusted based on your dataset and hardware constraints.
 By default, they are set as follows:
   - `batch_size`: 8
   - `val_split`: 0.8 (80% of the dataset used for training, 20% for validation)
   - `epochs`: 10

-- Evaluation Metrics (`metrics`): the model performance can be assessed using one or more of the following metrics:
+- Evaluation Metrics (`metrics`): The model performance can be assessed using one or more of the following metrics:
   - `Jaccard` (preset by default)
   - `F1-score`
   - `Accuracy`